rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 ### Optional

-- `is_es_type` (Boolean) Whether this is an ES type cluster.
-Changing this forces a new resource to be created.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `use_placement_groups` (Boolean) Whether to use placement groups for the cluster.
 Changing this forces a new resource to be created.